rajanjha10/CP-Solution-Approach/Codechef Certification/Foundation/Basic Recursion/NOKIA.md

     int make_table(int n){
       int res=0;
       for(int i=1; i<=n; i++){
           res = cal(i-1) + cal(n-i) + n+1;
           table[n][i] = res;
       }
       return res;
     }
   ```

   If you focus, you can notice that if we want to get the lowest value of the range, we have to divide the sub-problem into smallest possible parts (evenly).
-In one step having n spots,we can divide it into two sub-problems of ceil(n/2) spots.
+In one step having n spots, we can divide it into two sub-problems of ceil(n/2) spots.
-  Example: for n = 3, 2 1 3 or 3 1 2 is a possible permutation for getting the minimum sum.
+  Example: for n = 3, `2 1 3` or `3 1 2` is a possible permutation for getting the minimum sum.
 We will get the minimum sum when we place soldiers at `n/2` in each subproblem.

   We will get the highest value of range when the permutation is sorted i.e P={1, 2, 3, ...., **N**}.
 So we can get maximum sum when we divide the problem into `n-1` subproblem and add `n+1` for the i<sup>th</sup> problem.